 How do you know how to sharpen grooves on golf clubs?

 How To Use Golf Club Groove Sharpener?

-Each golf club groove sharper will come with specific instructions designed for that sharpener.
+Each golf club groove sharper will come with specific instructions on how to sharpen wedge grooves designed for that sharpener.

-Always follow your instructions to make sure you’re using your sharpener correctly.
+📋 Keep in mind: Always follow your instructions on how to use groove sharpener to make sure you’re using it correctly.

 There are some fairly fundamental principles when using a groove sharpener that you can expect to follow though:

 - Clean the surface of the club to remove dirt